Developing a Workplace Policy Response to Domestic and Family Violence

 Workplace Health and Safety Considerations

 Domestic and family violence can become workplace violence when a perpetrator such as a partner or ex-partner or other family member attempts to harm an employee at work.
 In some cases there can be a risk to the physical and psychological safety not only of employees who are victims of violence but also to co-workers.
-A workplace policy is an important tool to recognise and respond to the workplace health and safety considerations of DFV.
+A workplace policy along with a workplace safety risk management strategy can be important tools to recognise and respond to the safety and wellbeing considerations of DFV.

 Some circumstances in which DFV may pose a clear issue or risk include: